alexPianov/deadStand/README.md

 # Dead Stand*
 Multiplayer shooter in post-apocalyptic world.
 Play with friends in team PvP deathmatches!

 *Attention!
-This repo is a cut demo version of the project for code review.
+This repo is a cut demo version of the project for code review (not for Unity Editor).

 Site: www.playstel.com/deadstand